Kanuti National Wildlife Refuge

 In a belt from Caribou Mountain to the Ray Mountains (just beyond the refuge boundaries), there is a series of five hot springs rising to the surface.
 The Alaska Division of Geologic and Geophysical Surveys has classified a 9,000-square-mile area around those hot springs (including lands in the southwestern portion of Kanuti NWR) as "favorable for the discovery of shallow (less than 3,333-feet deep) thermal waters."
 These waters are too cold for power generation, too hot for comfortable direct human use, but just right for space heating, aquaculture and greenhouse uses.
 As these hot springs derive their heat from deep fractures in the Hodzana Highlands granite below, they also tend to be somewhat sulphurous with dissolved solids reaching 30 mg/l and temperatures up to 150°F. If you want to sit in those hot mineral waters, you'll probably need to build your own rock tub a bit downstream of the main springs vent and channel some cooler water into "your" tub.

 Most folks arrive in Bettles from Fairbanks, then charter either small aircraft or boats to travel to the refuge.
 You can walk, too, but it's really not recommended.
 In winter, the refuge is accessible from the Dalton Highway via dog sled or skis.
-Snow machine access is also allowed as long as you are here to hunt or trap.
+Snow machine access is also allowed as long as you are out there to hunt or trap.

 Beaver dam and pond